jimevins/smooth-tileset/README.md

 This is an updated version of the script and images used to render the original Smooth tileset for Gnome Mahjongg.
 I have recently unearthed this script and updated it to render with POVRay 3.7, and performed various other tweaks.
+Changes include:

+ - Updated artwork
+ - Higher resolution rendering

 Prerequisites